17 February 2023

 Many people underestimate the value of a good title.
 Take for instance, two students writing a paper on the deteriorating Great Barrier Reef in Australia.
 Let's call our subjects Joe and Jim.

 Joe takes a dramatic approach and does some research on what the coral reef means to the world.
 Jim chooses to remain a bit restrained in his title and let his work do the talking.
 So Joe's title is "Could This Be The End of Marine Life?
 A Case of The Dying Great Barrier Reef."
 Jim goes for "Deterioration of The Great Barrier Reef in Australia."
-Whose title would make you turn the first page?
-Probably Joe's.
+Whose title draws you in?
+Joe's, right?
+Probably so.

 There's just one catch, you have to remember the audience to which you are presenting your document.
 Do not use quasi-informal titles in your academic paper.
 While creativity is part of writing, restrain yourself to what is deemed acceptable by academic standards.